 February 1st, 2024

 Who cares about the Minnesota Public Utilities Commission’s eDockets system?
 We all should care!
-It’s the best way to keep up with what’s going on in the docket, what others are filing, what issues are being raised, what’s the status, and to track all NOTICES, which will tell you of hearings, comment windows, orders, and pay particular attention to those from PUC, OAH (Office of Administrative Hearings), and EERA and DER (Commerce).
+It’s the best way to keep up with what’s going on in the docket, what others are filing, what issues are being raised, what’s the status, and to track all NOTICES, which will tell you of hearings, comment windows, orders, and pay particular attention to those from PUC, CAH (Court of Administrative Hearings), PUC’s environmental side, and DER (Commerce – the economic side).
 Also look for comments from individuals and note their concerns.

-At “Docket number -Select” scroll to “22” (the year) and at “Number” enter “131” for Certificate of Need, or “132” for Route docket (and for other dockets, same routine, enter the year and docket number, and there you are!).
-And for sure look at both.
-Then click “Search.” (when there are multiple dockets, as with the MN Energy CON, be sure to check both dockets, one at a time).
-This works for any docket, like the 800MW RFP docket, E002/CN-23-212, plug in year “23” and Number “212” and there you go!
+Next, for example: At “Docket number” box, just enter the number, i.e., 22-131, and hit search (when there are multiple dockets, a Certificate of Need AND a Transmission Line Routing docket, be sure to check both dockets, one at a time).
+This works for any docket, like the 800MW RFP docket, E002/CN-23-212, plug in year “23-212” and there you go!
 Spend some time playing with it to get acquainted, it’ll become second nature soon.

-When you get to the docket, as below, click on the far left link in a row to get that filing in that row.
+When you get to the docket, as below, click on the far left blue link (it’s a document ID number) in a row to get that filing described in that row.
+Practice.
 Do it a few times, and it’ll be quick and easy!
-If in active for a while, it will boot you out and you get to start over.
+If inactive for a while, it will boot you out and you get to start over.

 Also, “subscribing” is important to keep up to date on what’s being filed.
-When there are multiple dockets, be sure to subscribe to both!
+When there are multiple dockets, be sure to subscribe to them all!

 When you get emails about the docket, it will have the docket number, and as they come in, pay particular attention to Notices, as there will be dates that are important, meeting/hearing dates, deadlines for comment, etc.